ikem-krueger/ikem-krueger.github.io/_posts/2024-09-08-fix-virt-manager.md

 Exec=pkexec virt-manager
 ```

-I run that from the terminal and got the error message:
+I run the command from the terminal and got the error message:

 ```
 ikem@ESPRIMO-D738:~$ pkexec virt-manager